 Physical and Chemical Data

 The anoxic zone, characterized by undetectable oxygen levels, extends from 80 m to 850 m depth, with a sharp upper oxycline and a gradual lower oxycline (Figure 1B-D).
-The upper oxycline tracks a sharp picnocline (Figure 1C 1D), characterized by a abrupt drop in temperature below the mixed layer, and an increase in salinity (Figure 1B).
+The upper oxycline tracks a sharp picnocline (Figure 1C-1D), characterized by a abrupt drop in temperature below the mixed layer, and an increase in salinity (Figure 1B).
 The site is characterized two fluorescence maxima (Figure 1C).
 The larger, shallower fluorescence peak is positioned just above the oxycline, ending exactly where oxygen reaches zero.
 The smaller, lower peak is positioned entirely inside of the anoxic zone.
 Turbidity tracks the two chlorophyll peaks in the surface, and has a tertiary maximum at the lower oxycline (Figure 1D).

 Acoustic data reveal diel migration patterns

 Acoustic data, produced by the shipboard EK60 , suggest the presence of multiple cohorts of migratory organisms.
-EK60 provide best resolution and deepist penitration for large organisms, and so we focus initially on backscattering measurments from the EK60’s lowist frequency 18000 Hz signal.
+We focus initially on backscattering measurments from the EK60’s lowist frequency 18000 Hz signal, because it travels furthest into the water column and has the best resolution of the channels.
 Most migratory organisms appeared to leave the surface at dawn and return at dusk, spending the day between 250 and 500m (Figure 2A).
 There appeared to be two local maxima in backscattering intensity at mid-day, one at ~300m and one at ~375 m (Figure 2A).
 There also appeared to be organisms that migrated downward at dusk and upward at dawn , spending the night at ~300m (Figure 2B).
 There was also a peak of organisms that appeared, at mid-day, on some but not all days, without any visible dawn or dusk migration just above the base of the photic zone.
 (Figure 2C).
-Some diel migrators appeared to cross the OMZ and spend the day below the range of the EK60 (Figure 2D), as well as organisms that appeared between 500m and 1000m but did not appear to migrate to or from that depth at our site, but rather traveled through the the EK60’s field of view (Figure 2D).
+Some diel migrators appeared to cross the OMZ and spend the day below the detection range of the EK60 (Figure 2D), as well as organisms that appeared between 500m and 1000m but did not appear to migrate to or from that depth at our site, but rather traveled through the the EK60’s field of view (Figure 2D).

-Similar patterns were evident each other measured frequency, with better resolution by the lower frequencies (Figure S2).
+Similar patterns were evident each other measured frequency, with better resolution at the lower frequencies (Figure S2).

 Flux data from traps

-Flux measurements at station P2 were consistent between the different particle trap types and chambers measured, and showed a profile that broadly represented a power law with respect to depth, with the exception that flux appeared to increase in one trap at 500m.
+Flux measurements at station P2 were consistent between the different particle trap types and chambers, and showed a profile that broadly followed a power law with respect to depth, with the exception that flux appeared to increase in one trap at 500m.
 Four traps in the surface had anomalously low measurements of flux, compared to similar traps placed at similar depths, which may have been due to trap malfunctions (Figure 3).

 Particle abundance measurements vary with size and depth

 In all profiles, particle abundances were highest at the surface, and highest among the smallest particles (Figure S3).
-Visual examination of the relationship between particle number and size suggested a power law relationship where the log of volume and bin-sized normalized particle abundance was proportional to the log of the particles’ size (Figure S4).
+Visual examination of the relationship between particle number and size suggested a power law relationship where the log of volume and bin-size normalized particle abundance was proportional to the log of the particles’ size (Figure S4).
 The exception to this pattern was very large particles, which are rare enough that they are usually not detected by the UVP.
-Generalized linear models that assume a negative binomial distribution of the data were able to account for this under-sampling of large particles estimate power log slopes, while taking into account rare occurrences of the data at each depth (Figure S4).
+Generalized linear models that assume a negative binomial distribution of the data were able to account for this under-sampling of large particles to estimate power law slopes, while considering rare occurrences of the large particles at each depth (Figure S4).